-Details about remuneration of the executive management are provided in a separate Remuneration Report available at kitron.com and in note 27 in the Consolidated Financial statements.
+Details about remuneration of the executive management are provided in the separate Report on

+Remuneration to senior executives and board members for 2022 available at kitron.com and in note 27 in the Consolidated Financial statements.

 13. Information and communication